Maybe it was too early.

 I had to break the artificial mold.

 This meant breaking-up with everything which had been familiar until then.
-I thought hard, cried about it, smiled a little, then cried some more, as fear deeply paralyzed me along this process.
+I thought hard, cried about it, felt good for a bit, then cried some more, as fear deeply paralyzed me along this process.

 Eventually in a moment of madness, I summoned the courage and shattered this demon!